Which abdominopelvic quadrant contains part of the large intestin... | Channels for Pearson+

 1

-Step 1: Understand the concept of abdominopelvic quadrants.
-The abdominopelvic cavity is divided into four quadrants: Right Upper Quadrant (RUQ), Left Upper Quadrant (LUQ), Right Lower Quadrant (RLQ), and Left Lower Quadrant (LLQ).
+Understand the concept of abdominopelvic quadrants: The abdominopelvic cavity is divided into four quadrants—Right Upper Quadrant (RUQ), Left Upper Quadrant (LUQ), Right Lower Quadrant (RLQ), and Left Lower Quadrant (LLQ).
 These quadrants help locate organs and structures within the body.

-Step 2: Recall the anatomical location of the liver.
-The liver is primarily located in the Right Upper Quadrant (RUQ), although a small portion extends into the Left Upper Quadrant (LUQ).
+Identify the organs mentioned in the problem: The large intestine, gallbladder, and liver are the organs to be located within the quadrants.

-Step 3: Identify the location of the gallbladder.
-The gallbladder is situated beneath the liver, making it part of the Right Upper Quadrant (RUQ).
+Recall the anatomical location of the liver: The liver is primarily located in the Right Upper Quadrant (RUQ), although a small portion extends into the Left Upper Quadrant (LUQ).

-Step 4: Determine the location of the large intestine.
-The large intestine spans multiple quadrants, but specific sections like the hepatic flexure are located in the Right Upper Quadrant (RUQ).
+Recall the anatomical location of the gallbladder: The gallbladder is located beneath the liver, which places it in the Right Upper Quadrant (RUQ).

-Step 5: Combine the information.
-Since the liver, gallbladder, and part of the large intestine are all located in the Right Upper Quadrant (RUQ), this quadrant is the correct answer.
+Recall the anatomical location of the large intestine: The large intestine spans multiple quadrants, but parts of it, such as the hepatic flexure, are located in the Right Upper Quadrant (RUQ).

 Watch next